- Patients

 Radiation therapy for Dupuytren’s contracture

-Radiation therapy may prevent the worsening and improve symptoms of Dupuytren’s.
+Radiation therapy may help to prevent the worsening of Dupuytren's contracture symptoms.1,2

 Make an enquiry